IBM/monitoring_ui/README.md

 ``` -->

-### 6. UI Configuration
+## 6. UI Configuration

-Before you can access blockchain information via the Monitoring UI, you must point it to a blockchain peer server and provide a contract ID to monitor.
-Access the configuration by clicking **CONFIGURATION**.
+Before we're able to access blockchain information via the Monitoring UI, we'll need to provide a bit of information about our Blockchain service, such as the API credentials/endpoint, and chaincode information.

+First, access the configuration form by clicking **CONFIGURATION**.

 <p align="center">
 <img src="https://i.imgur.com/pS3s5vg.png" width="650" height="450" style="margin-left: auto; margin-right: auto;">